-Results in death
+- Results in maternal death - Immediately threatens the life of participant

-- Immediately threatens the life of participant - Results in hospitalisation or a longer than anticipated stay in hospital - Results in a persistent or significant disability - Is an important medical event that may jeopardise the patient or requires medical intervention to prevent one of the outcomes above. - Congenital malformations, abnormalities identified on the mid trimester scan will not be recorded as SAEs.
-Only congenital abnormalities first identified in the neonatal period should be considered SAEs. - All maternal deaths will be reported to BCTU on the SAE Form irrespective of whether the death is related to pregnancy, the cerclage procedure, or an unrelated event.
+- Results in hospitalisation or prolongation of existing hospitalisation - Results in a persistent or significant disability / incapacity - Is an important medical event that may jeopardise the patient or requires medical intervention to prevent one of the outcomes above.

+All maternal deaths will be reported to BCTU on the SAE Form irrespective of whether the death is related to pregnancy, the cerclage procedure, or an unrelated event.
 If a participant dies, any post-mortem findings must be provided to BCTU.
-BCTU will report all deaths to the DMEC, chief investigator and sponsor for continuous safety review. - Life-threatening in the definition of a serious adverse event refers to an event in which the mother was at risk of death at the time of the event.
+BCTU will report all deaths to the DMEC, chief investigator and sponsor for continuous safety review.
+All SAEs deemed to be related and unexpected will be expedited to the REC.

+Life-threatening in the definition of a serious adverse event refers to an event in which the mother was at risk of death at the time of the event.
 It does not refer to an event which hypothetically might have caused death if it were more severe.
 Important adverse events that are not immediately life-threatening or do not result in death or hospitalisation, but may jeopardise the pregnancy or may require intervention to prevent one of the other outcomes listed in the definition above, should also be considered serious.